Take-out

-A take-out or takeout (U.S., Canada and the Philippines); carry-out or to-go (Scotland and some dialects in the U.S. and Canada); takeaway (England, Wales, Australia, Lebanon, South Africa, Northern Ireland and Republic of Ireland, (in both where carry-out is also used) and occasionally in North America); takeaways (India, New Zealand); grab-n-go; and parcel (Bangladesh, Pakistan) is a prepared meal or other food items, purchased at a restaurant or fast food outlet with the intent to eat elsewhere.
+A take-out (US, Canada, Philippines) or takeaway (UK, Ireland, Commonwealth) is a prepared meal or other food items purchased at a restaurant or fast food outlet with the intent to eat elsewhere.
 A concept found in many ancient cultures, take-out food is common worldwide, with a number of different cuisines and dishes on offer.

 History

 The concept of prepared meals to be eaten elsewhere dates back to antiquity.
 Market and roadside stalls selling food were common in Ancient Greece and Rome.
+Many people relied on them for their daily food.
 In Pompeii, archaeologists have found a number of thermopolia, service counters opening onto the street which provided food to be taken away.
 There is a distinct lack of formal dining and kitchen area in Pompeian homes, which may suggest that eating, or at least cooking, at home was unusual.
 Over 200 thermopolia have been found in the ruins of Pompeii.

-In the cities of medieval Europe a number of street vendors sold take-out food.
+In the cities of medieval Europe, a number of street vendors sold take-out food.
 In medieval London, street vendors sold hot meat pies, geese, sheep's feet and French wine, while in Paris roasted meats, squab, tarts and flans, cheeses and eggs were available.
 A large strata of society would have purchased food from these vendors, but they were especially popular amongst the urban poor, who would have lacked kitchen facilities in which to prepare their own food.
 However, these vendors often had a bad reputation, often being in trouble with city authorities reprimanding them for selling infected meat or reheated food.
 The cooks of Norwich often defended themselves in court against selling such things as "pokky pies" and "stynkyng mackerelles".
 In 10th and 11th century China, citizens of cities such as Kaifeng and Hangzhou were able to buy pastries such as yuebing and congyoubing to take away.
 By the early 13th century, the two most successful such shops in Kaifeng had "upwards of fifty ovens".
-A traveling Florentine reported in the late 14th century that in Cairo, people carried picnic cloths made of raw hide to spread on the streets and eat their meals of lamb kebabs, rice and fritters that they had purchased from street vendors.
+A traveling Florentine reported in the late 14th century that in Cairo, people carried picnic cloths made of rawhide to spread on the streets and eat their meals of lamb kebabs, rice and fritters that they had purchased from street vendors.
 In Renaissance Turkey, many crossroads saw vendors selling "fragrant bites of hot meat", including chicken and lamb that had been spit roasted.